avaer/rnd/README.md

 // 'Polyth'
 // A "fake"-looking name whose only property is that it should be reasonably pronounceable.

+rnd.lastName();
+// 'Asporix'
+// A "last"-looking name suitable as a pronounceable surname.

 rnd.noun();
 // 'binocle'
 rnd.verb();